 The Grand Prix is not one event.
-It's a calendar.
+It is a calendar.

 Port Hercule: the "I live like this" rule